6: Part 2 of Exegesis of Psalm 123: 3-4 *revised feb 2026*

 Jeremiah 12:1 says "Why does the way of the wicked prosper?
 Why do all the faithless live at ease?"

-These verses give us an idea of their character and more of a broader understanding in that it is referring to faithless in the sense of those who do not respect and keep the Lord's commandments.
+These verses give us an idea of their character and more of a broader understanding in that 'those at ease' is referring to faithless ones in the sense of those who do not respect and keep the Lord's commandments.

 Now the 'prideful oppressors' or 'contempt of the proud of oppression' is not a euphemism.
 If you watch the video in the link above from Daily dose of Hebrew, this is pointed out to us about this word ligahyo-nim: